sandiri-s/React-Redux-BookList/README.md

 # BookList App

-A basic booklist app to learn Redux
+A basic booklist app to practice Redux